bhornung/bhornung.github.io/_posts/2018-06-19-visa-analysis.md

 It is worth noting the Seychelles offers universal visa free entry, hence its entries ought to be changed to _visa free_.

-The most interesting term _Visa waiver on arrival_ provided to certain national travelling to Qatar is in practice equivalent to _visa free_ travel.
-It will thus be relabelled as such:
+The most interesting term _Visa waiver on arrival_ provided to certain national traveling to Qatar is in practice equivalent to _visa free_ travel.
+It will thus be relabeled as such:

 ```python